-Apple wouldn’t have been able to come out with their new face-recognition technology without collecting facial imaging data from thousands of different people.
+Apple wouldn’t have been able to come out with their face-recognition technology without collecting facial imaging data from thousands of different people.

-Free Data Collection Resources
+More Data Collection Resources

 Looking for resources to assist with your in-field data collection project?
 Check out these helpful resources: